UtrechtUniversity/ricgraph/docs/ricgraph_containerized.md

 *ricgraph.ini*](ricgraph_install_configure.md#ricgraph-initialization-file).
 Follow these steps:

-* First execute a `bash` shell in the Ricgraph Podman container (see above).
-Execute the following commands in the container (in the bash shell you just started).
+* Execute a `bash` shell in the Ricgraph Podman container (see above).
+Do the following commands in the container (in the bash shell you just started).
-* If necessary, add API keys to *ricgraph.ini*.
+* Add API keys to *ricgraph.ini*, if necessary for the sources you would like to harvest.
   It is in */usr/local* in the container.
   You can use `vim` (or `vi`) to edit it.
 * Go to the directory with harvest scripts:
   ```